Webinar series in partnership with:

 This webinar, focusing on ‘Border Challenges in the Sahel Region in the Context of Counter-Terrorism and Related Transnational Organized Crime’, aims to virtually delve into the region-specific context and explore threat landscapes, border security and management challenges, and discuss response measures and mechanisms related to countering terrorism and transnational organized crime.
 The virtual discussions will include presentations from key experts from the region, as well as incorporating the international perspective, and will touch on current threats and the evolving terrorism landscape, the nexus between transnational organized crime and terrorism, main gaps and challenges for border management, and the need for border security strategies, plans of action, and processes that incorporate counter-terrorism components as well as crisis and risk management mechanisms within the current global pandemic context.
 The webinar will bring together counter-terrorism coordinators, border and law enforcement experts and practitioners from national governments, as well as international experts from the private sector, civil society, academia, and other relevant international, regional and sub-regional organizations to share their experience and ideas for addressing the existing challenges.

-OPENING REMARKS: Mr. Ulrik Ahnfeldt-Mollerup, Chief, Countering Terrorism Section, United Nations Counter-Terrorism Centre (UNOCT-UNCCT)
+OPENING REMARKS: Mr. Ulrik Ahnfeldt-Mollerup, Chief, Countering Terrorism Section, United Nations Office of Counter Terrorism – United Nations Counter-Terrorism Centre (UNOCT-UNCCT)

-MODERATOR: Ms. Christine Bradley, Programme Manager, United Nations Counter-Terrorism Centre (UNOCT-UNCCT)
+MODERATOR: Ms. Christine Bradley, Programme Manager, United Nations Office of Counter Terrorism – United Nations Counter-Terrorism Centre (UNOCT-UNCCT)

 SESSION 1: REGIONAL THREAT LANDSCAPE